By default, instances of movie

 is positioned based on the current count within the loop, and each

-instance is given a random color by setting its transform property
+instance is given a random color by setting its

 (which Circle inherits by extending the MovieClip class).